 There is an eerie calm in the precious metals market as investors continue to pile into the broader stock indexes.
-Precious metals sentiment that was flying high last year when the Dow Jones Index fell 2,000 points, is now at an all-time low.
-Investors who are highly fickle, have no idea that they will lose a great deal of their “supposed” paper wealth.
+Precious metals sentiment which was flying high last year when the Dow Jones Index fell 2,000 points, is now at an all-time low.
+Highly fickle investors have no idea that they will lose a great deal of their “supposed” paper wealth.

-The word out on the street, as it pertains the precious metals retail sales market, is that investors are no longer waiting on the price of silver to fall to start buying, rather they are now waiting to see what happens to the broader markets.
-Speculation, is that if Trump is able to get the corporate tax cuts passed, then the Dow Jones will head up towards 25,000 or higher.
+The word out on the street, as it pertains to the precious metals retail sales market, is that investors are no longer waiting on the price of silver to fall to start buying, rather they are now waiting to see what happens to the broader markets.
+Speculation is that if Trump can get the corporate tax cuts passed, then the Dow Jones will head up towards 25,000 or higher.

 If we look at the Dow Jones Index versus the Silver Price, we can see a very interesting trend that took place when the Fed announced QE3 back at the end of 2012:

 Well, I can tell you that we will see record flows in the Gold and Silver ETFs.
-However, I don’t believe it is wise to go from one paper asset into another.
+However, I don’t believe it is wise to go from one paper asset to another.
 And, I am not the only one to believe this.
-If we look at silver investment demand in physical bar and coin compared to ETF’s since 2007, this is the result:
+If we look at silver investment demand in physical bars and coins compared to ETFs since 2007, this is the result:

-From 2007 to 2011, total physical silver bar and coin demand was 687 million oz (Moz) versus 419 Moz for the net silver ETF (and similar products) inventory builds.
+From 2007 to 2011, total physical silver bullion bars and coin demand was 687 million oz (Moz) versus 419 Moz for the net silver ETF (and similar products) inventory builds.
 But, look what happened from 2012 to 2016.
-Physical silver bar and coin demand nearly doubled to 1,152 Moz, while the net build in silver ETF inventories only increased 112 Moz.
+Physical silver bar and coin demand nearly doubled to 1,152 Moz, while the net build in silver ETF inventories only increased by 112 Moz.

 It is impossible to forecast when the broader markets will finally correct and likely crash.
 But, I would not try to time this market to get into physical silver.
 I am not giving out advice, but instead stating what is sound logical reasoning.